Calibrating Class Weights with Multi-Modal Information for Partial Video Domain Adaptation: Method

-Compared to entropy-based calibration \cite{TA3N,PATAN} and filtering out outlier classes in hard ways \cite{SHOT}, our weighing strategy has these benefits: \begin{itemize} \item It roughly achieves the same positive effects as these methods. \item It partially avoids up-weighing incorrect predictions like entropy-based calibration. \item It is more robust and flexible than filtering out outlier classes in hard ways. \item It partially avoids overly up-weighing well-classified target classes since the weighting scheme is relative between samples within a cluster. \end{itemize}
+Compared to entropy-based calibration \cite{TA3N,PATAN} and filtering out outlier classes in hard ways \cite{SHOT}, our weighing strategy has these benefits: \begin{itemize} \item It roughly achieves the same positive effects as these methods. \item It partially avoids up-weighing incorrect predictions like entropy-based calibration. \item It is more robust and flexible than discard outlier classes directly. \item It partially avoids overly up-weighing well-classified target classes since the weighting scheme is relative to cluster structures. \end{itemize}

 Last, to make cluster-based calibration more broadly applicable, we combine it with entropy-based methods formulated as: